brandongregory/dndhelp/src/5e-character-creation/what-armor-should-i-wear.md

 ### Heavy Armor

-Heavy armor protects well, but inhibits movement.
+Heavy armor protects well but inhibits movement.
 You gain the armor bonus, but no dexterity bonus.
 There are also strength requirements on heavy armor.

 The best mundane heavy armor is Plate.
 This offers an armor class of 18 and has a Strength requirement of 15.
 It also gives disadvantage on Stealth.